nilsramsperger/docker-nodebb/README.md

 ## Known issues
 * On shutdown after finishing the web-installer the `config.json` is not copied to `/etc/nodebb`.
 To compensate just stop and start the container once more.

+## Troubleshooting

+### Problem

+The NodeBB web-client notifies about broken web socket connections and tries to reestablish infinitely.

+### Solution

+The public URL and port in the `config.json` are not set correctly.